khush3/website_files/content/project/Terra-former Robot/index.md

 ---

 •Aimed at developing a wirelessly controlled robot capable of moving objects. \
-•Developed a 3 DoF servo controlled arm with a gripper end effector for Pick-and-Place mechanism.
+•Developed a 3 DoF servo controlled arm with a gripper end effector for Pick-and-Place mechanism. \
 •Used 2 Arduinos for controlling arm and motion independently. \
 •Used a single channel relay for optimizing power consumption by switching off the arm when not in use. \
 *This project was presented for AXIS(Technical Event at NIT-Nagpur), 2017 and was awarded a prize for innovative design.*

 ### Abstract
 Robots are widely used in manufacturing, assembly and packing, transport, earth and space exploration, surgery, weaponry, laboratory research, and mass production of consumer and industrial goods.
 A Robot equipped with a Pick-and-Place mechanism can be used for numerous applications.
 The gripper mechanism was created using two spur gears with one fitted to a servo and the other to a dead-axle.
-Four additional servos were used to create the robotic maipulator arm.
+Four additional servos were used to create the robotic manipulator arm.